 Extensive product and safety-related testing is undertaken by the Group's in-house test facilities in the UK, US, Italy and Australia, and externally through accredited partners.
-Tyman UK and Ireland for example, has its own UKAS accredited test facility in Wolverhampton to put its products and complete window/door installations through a variety of tests, including product strength, weather tightness and other performance characteristics, for both the Group's products and those of its customers.
-Many of the Group's products have been tested to other relevant BS/EN standards in fire protection and acoustics and also meet UL fire standards in the relevant markets.
+Tyman UK and Ireland for example, has its own UKAS accredited test facility in Wolverhampton to put its products and complete window/door installations through a variety of tests, including product strength, weather tightness and other performance characteristics, for both the Group's products have been tested to other relevant BS/EN standards in fire protection and acoustics and also meet UL fire standards in the relevant markets.
 Steel riser doors manufactured under the Access 360 brand are independently CERTIFIRE rated, making it the only access panel manufacturer in the UK to offer independent bi-directional fire testing accreditation from Warrington Fire.